 What causes arthritis?
 There are many factors which contribute to osteoarthritis including family history, injuries, inflammation, and age.
 The joints in our bodies are made up of cartilage, which cushions and protects the end of the bones.
 The cartilage allows for full range of motion.
 Over time, this protective cartilage becomes thin and wears away.
 In some patients, the cartilage surface is worn out and there is “bone-on-bone” grinding at the joint, which can be painful.
 This “wear and tear” process can be increased after an injury.

 Is surgery needed for hand arthritis?
 Most people do not require surgery for hand arthritis.
 If patients have tried non-surgical treatment and still have severe pain, surgery might be recommended.
 Depending on the patient and the affected area, either joint replacement or joint fusion surgeries are options.
-The base of the thumb joint can be treated surgically with arthroplasty, which can significantly decrease pain and improve hand function.
+The base of the thumb joint can be treated surgically with arthroplasty surgery, which can significantly decrease pain and improve hand function.
 Your hand surgeon can discuss these options with you.